-Each week, Audiologists are expected to complete activities such as attending meetings (including but not limited to Student Support Team (SST), Multidisciplinary Team (MDT), school-wide, staff, case conference, professional development, providing assessment and intervention services, completing student observations, consulting with others (including but not limited to staff, parents, other service providers, etc.), writing assessment reports, making phone calls to parents, completing "EasylEP" duties, and various other activities that are necessary to perform as an Audiologist.
+Each week, Audiologists are expected to complete activities such as attending meetings (including but not limited to Student Support Team (SST), Multidisciplinary Team (MDT), school-wide, staff, case conference, professional development, providing assessment and intervention services, completing student observations, consulting with others (including but not limited to staff, parents, other service providers, etc.), writing assessment reports, making phone calls to parents, completing duties within the OSSE's Special Education Data System, and various other activities that are necessary to perform as an Audiologist.
 (Please see DCPS DSI job descriptions on the subsequent pages for specific details.)